NDZL/-public-NFC_PRINTER_STAGER/README.md

 Use button  "+L" to add locationing data to the current tab.
 Tab4 is advised for working with volatile data like locationing.
 After adding locationing data to a tab, you can edit it.
-E.g. the "device.location" field can by set by the user-
+E.g. the "device.location" field can by set by the user- On a WLAN only device, you must connect the device to a WLAN network.
+Getting the first locationing data might taking several seconds.
+Android Locationing services must be on.
+This app and GMS must be granted locationing permissions.

 NFC_PRINTER_STAGER aims at easing staging of Zebra printers, exploiting NFC and BT connections.